 Step 5.
 Configure Firewall.

-Now we add HTTP and HTTPS ports in firewall using the following command:
+Now we add HTTP and HTTPS ports to the firewall using the following command:

 sudo firewall-cmd --permanent --add-service=http sudo firewall-cmd --permanent --add-service=https sudo firewall-cmd --reload